datamade/readme-template/README.md

 ```
 # *Project title*

-*Short description of your project, in one or two sentences*.
+*Short description of your project, in one or two sentences.*

 ## Setup